38th Guam Legislature

-The 38th Guam Legislature was the meeting of the Guam Legislature that convened in Hagåtña, Guam on January 6, 2025 till present day, during Lou Leon Guerrero's Governorship.
+The 38th Guam Legislature is the current meeting of the Guam Legislature that convened in Hagåtña, Guam on January 6, 2025, during Lou Leon Guerrero's Governorship.
 In the 2024 Guam election, the Republican Party of Guam won a majority of seats in the Guam Legislature.

-This is the first time that the Republican Party held a majority in 16 years.
+This is the first time that the Republican Party has held a majority in 16 years.